 Early Elementary (K-1), Primary (2-3) and Intermediate (4-5) classrooms will ordinarily contain no more than 16 students per classroom.
 Middle School (6-8) will ordinarily contain no more than 24 students.
 High school (9-12) will ordinarily contain no more than 32 students.

-The director can approve exceptions based on current student's individual needs for retention or advancement.
+The director can approve exceptions based on current student's individual needs for placement, including retention or advancement.